 The UK’s new Global Tariffs Scheme (UKGT) – a UK-specific tariff

-Manufacturers should be aware of this new scheme that aims to make it easier and cheaper to import overseas goods for manufacturing and result in less admin too.
+Manufacturers should be aware of this new scheme that aims to make it easier and cheaper to import overseas goods for manufacturing and results in less admin too.

-During the transition period (up to 31st December 2020), the EU common external tariff will apply.
-Then, from 1st January 2021, the UKGT will apply to goods from countries with whom the UK does NOT have a trading agreement in place.
+During the transition period (up to 31st December 2020), the EU common external tariff has continued to apply.
+However, from 1st January 2021, the UKGT now applies to goods from countries with whom the UK does NOT have a trading agreement in place.

 You can check which tariffs apply using this tool from .gov.uk.
 You’ll need your EORI code or a description of your product to use the government’s tool.
 There is help on the site to help you find out the commodity code if you don’t have it to hand.

 These are agreements that the UK is hoping to sign in order to replace existing trade agreements in the EU.
 They’ll be relevant if you’re currently trading with other businesses in other EU countries and benefitting currently from the EU’s free trade and common market arrangements.

 At time of writing, the UK has signed 20 free trade agreements with many different countries.
 Once in place, the agreements enable you to continue trading as you might have done before the end of the transition period.
 However, where agreements are not in place by 1st January 2021, you should trade on WTO terms.

 To best prepare, ensure that you check to see if a trade continuity agreement has been signed by the UK with any country you are currently trading with through an EU trade agreement.